BinarCode/laravel-restify/UPGRADING.md

 ## From 4.7.0 to 4.8.0

-- Copy the `database/migrations/create_action_logs_table.php` migration to yours local migrations and run `php artisan migrate` to ensure you can benefir from the `action logs`.
+- Copy the `database/migrations/create_action_logs_table.php` migration to yours local migrations and run `php artisan migrate` to ensure you can benefit from the `action logs`.

 ## From v3 to v4